 Donate A Car To Grant Wishes For Children With Medical Conditions Like These

-Survival rates for childhood cancers are continuing to grow, but amongst all of the hospital visits, appointments, treatments, and surgeries, children battling life-threatening medical conditions have wishes that they would love to see come true.
+Survival rates for childhood cancers are continuing to grow, but amongst all of the hospital visits, appointments, treatments, and surgeries, children battling critical illnesses have wishes that they would love to see come true.
 Wishes could include a family vacation, a shopping trip, or a chance to meet their favorite sports team.

 Thanks to Make-A-Wish, a child between the age of 2 ½ and 18 has their wish granted every 38 minutes, and your car donation to Wheels For Wishes can help to make this possible!
 Donate a car today and receive a tax deduction for your charitable contribution, plus you will feel great knowing that your donated car has helped to make a wish come true for a local child.
 Call 1-877-431-9474 or fill out an online car donation form today.